Sinjwan

 Sinjwan (سنجوان) is a town in northwestern Syria, administratively part of the Latakia Governorate, located north of Latakia.
-Nearby localities include Sqoubin, Baksa and al-Qanjarah to the north, Sitmarkho to the northeast, Burj al-Qasab to the northwest.
+Nearby localities include Sqoubin, Baksa and al-Qanjarah to the north, Sitmarkho to the northeast, and Burj al-Qasab to the northwest.
 According to the Syria Central Bureau of Statistics, Sinjwan had a population of 3,163 in the 2004 census.
 Its inhabitants are predominantly Alawites.